Feel free to come here and have fun. Zoological garden with no entrance fee.

 Zoo keepers will tell you how to handle animals, so any person can participate.

-You put this fluffy and warm guinea pig over your knee and somehow get this peaceful and calm feeling.
+You put this fluffy and warm guinea pig over your knees and somehow get this peaceful and calm feeling.

 A Humboldt penguin, popular for it’s a bit droll appearance.